Remotely Enabling Remote Desktop Protocol From the Command Line

 445 TCP IPv4 (null)

-From the output above, I can see that the "operational mode" is "enable" meaning the Microsoft Windows XP firewall software is active.
-I can also see that there is no rule allowing RDP connections.
+From the output above, I can see that the "operational mode" is "enable" meaning the Microsoft Windows Defender firewall software is active.
+I can also see that there is no rule allowing RDP connections on all networks.
+There may be a rule allowing RDP on specific networks, though, which you can check with a PowerShell command — see View RDP Firewall Rule using PowerShell.

 You can use the command below to create an opening in the firewall that will allow remote desktop connections..